SAP/project-sailor/docs/tutorial.rst

 For an overview of the syntax used for filtering, refer to the documentation of the :doc:`Filter Language<../filter_language>`.
-To get an overview of the fields that are available as filters you can use the function :meth:`~sailor.assetcentral.equipment.Equipment.get_property_mapping()`.
+To get an overview of the fields that are available as filters, you can use the function :meth:`~sailor.assetcentral.equipment.Equipment.get_property_mapping()`.
 The names of the items in the resulting map can be used as filters.
 Similar functions also exist for the other objects.

 .. code-block:: python